herpichRmit/SuperPrice/README.md

 - Apache Maven
 - IDE or Editor
 - Docker

-## Backend

-- Delete any unused services (i.e. backend/movies).
-They are there only for an initial reference.
-- Place any new backend service in its own directory (i.e., backend/<service-name>)
-- Confirm you can run your applicaiton (./mvnw package && java -jar target/[microservice]-0.0.1-SNAPSHOT.jar)

-## Frontend
-- cd into frontend/
-- Install dependencies "npm install"
-- Run the app with "npm run dev"

 ## Full Application
 -cd into main folder where the frontend and backend directories are.